 JSC „Conexus Baltic Grid” structure includes Inčukalns underground gas storage (Inčukalns UGS), which is the only functional storage in the Baltic countries, which ensures the stability of regional gas supply.

-During the summer season, when consumption of natural gas in the region is several times lower than in the cold season, natural gas is pumped to the storage, so that in heating season it could be supplied to customers in Latvia, Estonia, north-west Russia and (in smaller amounts) Lithuania.
+During the summer season, when consumption of natural gas in the region is several times lower than in the cold season, natural gas is pumped to the storage, so that in heating season it could be supplied to customers in Latvia, Estonia, Lithuania and Finland.

 Thanks to the storage, natural gas supply stability and power for Latvian customers are independent from other countries demands, because in heating season, they fully receive natural gas from Inčukalns UGS.